 Ah, the Frozen mania.
 If you were hoping kids' obsession with Elsa and Anna and talking snowmen, and especially that sing-along video to "Let It Go," would one day be buried deep in the archives of everyone's memories, your patience is up for a challenge even bigger than trying to be a snowman in summer.

 If, on the other hand, you couldn't get enough of sisterhood love and a princess popping icicles out of her fingertips, you've probably been dying for more information about Frozen 2 ever since Disney confirmed the sequel.
-But while we've known since March that the movie was heading into production, Disney have made sure to reveal the strictest minimum of details about the plot.
+But while we've known for a while that the movie was heading into production, Disney have made sure to reveal the strictest minimum of details about the plot.
 That doesn't mean we can't draw from the first movie to ponder what we'd like to see in the sequel, so here are 5 things that could or should (or shouldn't) happen in Frozen 2.

 1. Anna And Kristoff In A Happy Relationship